christian-hess-94/web-design-knowledge-base/Design Tips and Tricks.md

 - Logos can be main attractions of the page, usually appearing near titles
 - Buttons and calls to action can make use of accent colors that are used throughout the page.
 - Text blocks can be a bit lighter in color and tone to give more space and attention to titles and subtitles
-- The colorof the text can also be used to categorize
+- The color of the text can also be used to categorize what type of content is being presented.
+This has top be used in the entire page and be consistent
+-

 ---